j-griffith/packer-k3s/README.md

 # Packer files to build rancher bootstrap OVA using vsphere-iso

-This builds a simple Ubuntu 18.04 OVA with Rancher Server installed.
+This builds a simple Ubuntu 18.04 OVA or QCOW2 (WIP) with a K3s Server installed.

-It includes an init.d script that will automatically start the Rancher on boot, which can then be used as a bootstrap cluster to build a "production" rancher cluster.

-## Variables File

-Use a variables file to specify vSphere credentials and settings.

-EG

-"""
-{
-    "vcenter_server":"10.111.222.77",
-    "username":"administrator@vsphere.local",
-    "password":"password!",
-    "datastore":"Datastore-01",
-    "cluster": "Cluster-01",
-    "network": "01-VM_Network",
-    "ssh_username": "ubuntu",
-    "ssh_password": "ubuntu",
-    "ssh_key_src_pub": "/Users/jdg/.ssh/id_rsa.pub",
-    "image_home_dir": "/home/"
-}
-"""

-## Build It
+## Build an image

-packer build -var-file=./.variables bootstrap-ova.json
+Use make, and select your build platform:

+### ova-local

+Builds an OVA on your local machine using VMware Workstation, Player, Fusion etc

+### ova-vsphere

+Builds an OVA on a remote vSphere cluster.
+Requires modifications to the variables in the k3s-server.json file

+### qcow2

+Not implemented yet, but will enable building a qcow2 for use by KVM

+## Possible additions

+Add vbox support?